ricardorei/RicardoRei.github.io/_site/chapters/chap_1.md

 It should be clear that there are tools for almost everything in NLP.
 My advice: don't implement your own morphologic analyzer or syntactic parser.
-Somebody already did it and you are just losing your time.
+Somebody already did it and you are just wasting your time.
 The only reasons I can accept for implementing an existing tool are the following: a) the existing tool is really bad; b) the existing tool is a black box, and you need to have control of some of its internal behaviour.